changyuehu/changyuehu.github.io/_pages/about.md

 <a href="https://www.linkedin.com/in/changyue-hu-ch0227/" title="LinkedIn"><i class="fab fa-linkedin"></i></a>
 <a href="https://github.com//changyuehu" title="GitHub"><i class="fab fa-github"></i></a>
 <a href="https://scholar.google.com/citations?user=OfBvc3AAAAAJ&hl=en&oi=ao" title="Google Scholar"><i class="ai ai-google-scholar"></i></a> -->
 I am a third-year a Ph.D. student in [Actuarial Science](https://asrm.illinois.edu) at the University of Illinois at Urbana-Champaign, advised by Prof. [Zhiyu Quan](https://www.zhiyuquan.net).
 Prior to joining the doctoral program, I obtained a Master’s degree in Actuarial Science at the University of Illinois and a Bachelor’s degree in Mathematics at Nankai University.
-My research interests lie in machine learning applications in actuarial science, especially with tree-based models.
+My research interests lie in machine learning applications in actuarial science.
 I have been a graduate supervisor of several InsurTech-related research projects in [IRisk Lab](https://asrm.illinois.edu/illinois-risk-lab/) since Spring 2021.